Did Life Change My Hair Or Did My Hair Change My Life?

 As I committed to the blonde lifestyle, I committed to the K-pop fandom, too.
 And you can only imagine how many K-pop idols there are to choose from, each serving as an image and likeness of the blonde lifestyle, each further validating my hair choices.

-Maybe it's because of that high school phase when I got too obsessed with cutting my hair short to the point of regret that I've always worn my hair superlong until my mom starts freaking out and throwing a fit about it.
-There was a time when I had ~mermaid hair~ for a long, long time and I thought it looked great.
+Maybe it's because of that high school phase when I got too obsessed with cutting my hair short to the point of regret, that I've always worn my hair superlooong until my mom starts freaking out and throwing a fit about it.
+There was a time when I had ~mermaid hair~ for years and years and I honest to goodness thought it looked great.

 But I guess like in all good things, it came to an end.
 I got sick of it and realized I was spending too much on shampoo and conditioner—and hair dye!
 I finally had it cut all the way to my collarbone, into a lob, and suddenly, the world and its problems felt lighter.